 Security is a top concern for enterprises managing APIs, as they often expose sensitive data and critical business functions.
 A single vulnerability can lead to data breaches, compliance violations, and reputational damage.
 Implementing robust security measures is non-negotiable.

 An API gateway acts as a single entry point for all API requests, simplifying management and enhancing security.
-It provides features like traffic routing, load balancing, authentication, and analytics, making it an essential tool for modern API management.
+It provides features like traffic routing, load balancing, authentication, and analytics, making it an essential tool for modern enterprises.

 Popular API gateway solutions include Kong, Apigee, and AWS API Gateway.